awsdocs/aws-codecommit-user-guide/doc_source/how-to-change-repository.md

    This command produces output only if there are errors\.
 **Important**
-Changing the name of the AWS CodeCommit repository will change the SSH and HTTPS URLs that users need to connect to the repository\.
-Users will not be able to connect to this repository until they update their connection settings\.
-Also, because the repository's ARN will change, changing the repository name will invalidate any IAM user policies that rely on this repository's ARN\.
+Changing the name of the AWS CodeCommit repository changes the SSH and HTTPS URLs that users need to connect to the repository\.
+Users cannot connect to this repository until they update their connection settings\.
+Also, because the repository's ARN changes, changing the repository name invalidates any IAM user policies that rely on this repository's ARN\.

 1. To verify the changed name, run the list\-repositories command and review the list of repository names\.